UofT-DSI/algorithms_and_data_structures/assignments/assignment 1.md

 Create and submit a public GitHub repository with the following:

--   The PDF of the problems you have solved
+-   The PDF of the problem you have solved

 ##Evaluation Criteria